 • Adverse weather conditions (extreme hot/cold and inclement weather.)

 • Technician will carry a testing device, data logger, hand tools and miscellaneous equipment that weigh about 15-20 lbs.
 The testing devices are carried in a backpack.
 Other tools and equipment is carried on a tool belt or in pockets.

 • The work involves ascending stairs, climbing vertical ladders, and working from elevated heights (sometimes with personal fall protection equipment) while wearing equipment described above.

-• All outdoor work is performed wearing personal protective equipment (PPE), which includes a hardhat, fire retardant coveralls, safety glasses, hearing protection, safety boots and when required, a 5- point safety harness.
+• All outdoor work is performed wearing personal protective equipment (PPE), which includes a hardhat, fire retardant coveralls, safety glasses, hearing protection, safety boots, and a 5- point safety harness (when required).